gort2014/getting_cleaning_data_project/codebook.md

 [measurement type] in {Jerk, Mag, JerkMag, blank} where Jerk is derivative of measurement, mag is magnitude and JerkMag is magnitude of jerk.

-[summary statistic] in {mean,std} where mean is average and std is standard deviation [axis] in {x,y,z} representing 3-d coordinate space
+[summary statistic] in {mean,std} where mean is average and std is standard deviation

-Column #                      Label 	Description
+[axis] in {x,y,z} representing 3-d coordinate space

+### Variable definitions

+In the defintions below the following data is shown in the following format:

+- column # is shown
+- column name is shown *in italics*
+- the definition of the variable follows an = sign

-1                             subject	ID for subjects.
+1                            *subject*	= ID for subjects.
 Integer from 1-30

-2                            activity	Factor variable for Activity type. oded this as a six-level factor variable with level lables in the following set:
+2                            *activity*	= Factor variable for Activity type, coded this as a six-level factor variable with level lables in the following set:
 										{WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING}

 3           *tBodyAccelerometer.mean.X*	= Mean acceleration, body motion, x-axis.
 See Footnote A for units